 - Golfers with the Yips: The "yips" are a real and frustrating mental block where a player's hands or wrists become uncontrollably twitchy during a short shot.
 Because a chipper uses a very different, larger muscle group (the shoulders and back) in a rocking motion, it can completely bypass the yips and give a player a reliable way to get the ball on the green.

-- Seniors or Players with Limited Mobility: For players who may a have less flexibility or a slower turning speed speed, the need for complex wrist and body sequencing in regular chpping can prove difficult.
+- Seniors or Players with Limited Mobility: For players who may have less flexibility or a slower turning speed, the need for complex wrist and body sequencing in regular chipping can prove difficult.
 A chipper’s simple, pendulum stroke requires less physical exertion and coordination, making it a comfortable and effective alternative.

 - Anyone Who Just Wants an Easy Option: Golf is hard enough.
 If you don't have hours to practice your short game every week, having a club that you can pull out and know you’ll make decent contact with time after time is an incredible advantage.